-Thank you for choosing the Broadband Router with 2 Phone Ports.
-This Router will allow your computers to share a high-speed Internet connection as well as resources, including files and printers.
-And after you have set up your Internet phone service, you will be able to make phone or fax calls using your Internet connection.
+Thank you for choosing the Wireless-G Broadband Router with 2 Phone Ports.
+This Router can direct and control communications for your wired and wireless networks, sharing Internet access, files and fun, easily and securely.
+Plus, after you have set up your Internet phone service, make phone or fax calls using your Internet connection.